feld-m/case-senior-tableau-developer/README.md

    Imagine you – in the role of a BI consultant – had a meeting with one of the area managers coming up next week (which of them you'd like to meet is up to your choice).

-   I.Can you prepare a dashboard which allows you to evaluate key performance indicators (KPI) of the region.
+   I. Can you prepare a dashboard which allows you to evaluate key performance indicators (KPI) of the region.
 The manager didn't provide you with many requirements and except the ones below; however, the manager wants you to take your own initiative and have something ready when you meet.

     _"I want to be able to quickly compare current period vs previous period for each KPI for my region.
 Ideally, I would have a filter with these options: This Year, This Quarter and This Month.
 When one of those selected, I would also see the performance of one of those: Previous Year, Previous Quarter and Previous Month.
 Additionally, it would be great to have one compeletly custom date range option, e.g., 1/2/2021 as a start data and 15/3/2022 as an end date.
 Do you think you make this happen?"_